hugsy/gef/docs/faq.md

 If you are running an obsolete version, GEF will show a error and message and exit.
 You can still use GDB the normal way.

+_Note_: although some Ubuntu versions are marked as version 7.7 they are actually compiled with some missing features that will make `GEF` complain of an error.
+Before lodging a bug report, make sure to update your GDB (via APT is fine), or better install `gdb-multiarch` (the package `gdb64` will work as well, but is considered obsolete).

 ## I cannot get GEF to setup!! ##